spectreconsole/spectre.console/docs/input/appendix/calendar.md

 Order: 4
 ---

-The `Calendar` API is easy to render the calendar on your terminal.
+The `Calendar` is used to render a calendar to the terminal.

 # Usage